Dark academia: Aesthetic

 The subculture draws on idealised aesthetics of higher education and academia, often with books and libraries featuring prominently.

-Activities such as calligraphy, museum visits, libraries, coffee shops, and all-night studying sessions are common among proponents.
+Imagery of Gothic and Collegiate Gothic architecture, candlelight, dark wooden furniture, and dense, cluttered rooms often occurs.
+Universities that are often featured in dark academia imageboards include Oxbridge (the University of Oxford and the University of Cambridge in the United Kingdom), and Ivy League universities in the United States (such as Yale University), as well as others such as the Library of Trinity College Dublin.
+Cities often featured in the aesthetic include Edinburgh and Paris.

 Seasonal imagery of autumn is also common.

-Imagery of Gothic and Collegiate Gothic architecture, candlelight, dark wooden furniture, and dense, cluttered rooms often occurs.
-The subculture has been described as maximalist and nostalgic.
-Universities that are often featured in dark academia imageboards include University of Oxford, University of Cambridge, and Harvard University.
+Themes and genres

 The subculture has similarities with Goth subculture, tending to romanticize the finding of beauty and poetry in dark themes.
-Tim Brinkhof of Big Think has stated that "moody architecture and philosophical pessimism" are key aspects of the aesthetic.
 Hannah Southwick of USA Today has described it as a "melancholic aesthetic," citing a fashion stylist who described it as "boarding school meets goth enthusiast."
+Leonore Sell of the Göttingen State and University Library has described the genre as a "melancholic offshoot of the campus novel, with elements of mystery and thriller narratives and even the Gothic."